infinityCounter/long-rememberance/README.md

 # Long Rememberance

-Long Rememberance (as it's called in Jamaica) is a memory card game where you try to located as many matching pairs of cards (by rank, not suit) from a spread Deck as possible.
+Long Rememberance is a memory card game where you try to located as many matching pairs of cards (by rank, not suit) from a spread Deck as possible.
 Players alternate taking turns.
 During a turn a player flips two cards, if the ranks match, they gain a point, and those two cards are removed from play, the player is then given another turn.

 NOTE: The code for this game was hastily written for my annual "Who can code the best game in 2 days" competition with a couple of friends!